FlashpointProject/FlashpointComponentTools/README.md

-# Flashpoint Infinity Installer
+# Flashpoint Installer
-This is a work-in-progress installer for Flashpoint Infinity.
-The core installation functionality (download and extract archive, create desktop shortcut)  has been implemented; however, my end goal is to allow us to explore more efficient ways of distributing Flashpoint Infinity.
+This is a work-in-progress installer for Flashpoint.
+The core installation functionality (download and extract archive, create desktop shortcut)  has been implemented; however, my end goal is to allow us to explore more efficient ways of distributing Flashpoint.

 ## To-do
 * Add automatic version detection